 The real reason a lot of games do this is to make money.
 You either wait it out or use in-game currency to speed out this process.
-There is no way a developer does not make an action like this without considering the fact that some people will get impatient and start to spend money on in-game currencies.
+There is no way a developer does not know some people will get impatient and start to spend money on in-game currencies.

 I am not saying mobile developers shouldn’t make money, but these profits should not come from annoying players.
 Sometimes I wonder if certain developers enjoy testing players patience.
 Often when people cite some of the worst Android games ever, they often consider games that make you wait a very long time.